CALLING ALL GIRLS AND YOUNG WOMEN, GRADES 4-12, For Girls in STEAM 2022!

 Celebrates the achievements and amplifies the voices of women in STEAM fields.

 Allows girls and young women to connect with peers and role models in STEAM fields of interest to them.

-Highlights the endless possibilities and opportunities for academic and professional paths in STEAM.
+Highlights the endless possibilities, opportunities and vitality of academic and professional paths in STEAM.

 Provides fun, hands-on STEAM activities for girls to try and experience new things, and to develop and create in collaboration with each other.

-Girls in STEAM 2021 is for all girls in grades 4 – 12 — those who are already advanced STEAM scholars and those who just want to check it out and learn more about science, technology, engineering, arts and math because the fields of STEAM need their talents, interests, perspectives and skills.
+Girls in STEAM is for girls from across Southern California in grades 4 – 12 — those who are already advanced STEAM scholars and those who just want to check it out and learn more about science, technology, engineering, arts and math.
+The fields of STEAM need you and your talents, interests, perspectives, creativity and skills.

 Educators, schools and groups for girls from Orange County, Los Angeles and San Diego: please consider sharing this information with your students and encouraging them to attend!
 Educators and group leaders are welcome to attend as well.

 Angela Mackenzie St. Margaret’s Director Educational Technology and Library Computer Science Department Chair

 The Girls in STEAM Symposium was created by STEAM educators at St. Margaret’s Episcopal School to encourage girls into STEAM courses and academic paths because females in particular are underrepresented in advanced STEAM courses in high school and higher education and in professional fields of industry.
 Yet, research shows that more diverse workforces, like having a gender balance results in higher efficiency and more creative outcomes—essentially STEAM and the world need the perspective, talents, ideas and ingenuity of girls and women.